cannatag/ldap3/docs/manual/source/bind.rst

 LDAPI (LDAP over IPC)
 ---------------------

-If your LDAP server provides a UNIX socket connection (*Interprocess Communication*) you can use the **ldapi:** schema to access it from the same machine::
+If your LDAP server provides a UNIX socket connection you can use the **ldapi:** (*Interprocess Communication*) scheme to access it from the same machine::

     >>> # accessing OpenLDAP server in a root user session